Glabridin (Licorice Isoflavone)

 2/5 Evidence Score

-Glabridin is an isoflavonoid specific to Glycyrrhiza glabra L. (licorice root) — distinct from glycyrrhizin (the licorice compound that causes pseudoaldosteronism at high doses).
-The most-studied licorice flavonoid, with multi-target activity across lipid, glucose, and skin pigmentation pathways.
-A 6-month trial at 250 mg/day reported plasma LDL oxidation reduced 20% — an atheroprotective mechanism distinct from cholesterol-lowering.
+Glabridin is an isoflavonoid specific to Glycyrrhiza glabra L. (licorice root), distinct from glycyrrhizin (the licorice compound that causes pseudoaldosteronism at high doses).
+It is the most-studied licorice flavonoid, with multi-target activity across lipid, glucose, and skin pigmentation pathways.
+At 250 mg/day, plasma LDL oxidation was reduced 20%, an atheroprotective mechanism distinct from cholesterol-lowering.
 Smaller trials in type 2 diabetes and metabolic syndrome at 300 mg/day showed reductions in cholesterol, glycated hemoglobin, and visceral fat.
-Skin applications use the topical route — glabridin inhibits tyrosinase 16x more potently than hydroquinone in vitro and reduces UV-induced hyperpigmentation in clinical studies.
-Critical limitation: only about 7.5% oral bioavailability — branded delivery systems like Glavonoid® (MCT oil emulsion from Kaneka) are preferable for systemic effects.
-The honest framing: promising multi-target compound with small-trial evidence; oral bioavailability is the practical bottleneck, and trial sample sizes (10-50 subjects) limit definitive conclusions.
+Skin applications use the topical route: glabridin inhibits tyrosinase far more potently than hydroquinone in vitro and reduces UV-induced hyperpigmentation in clinical studies.
+The key limitation is only about 7.5% oral bioavailability, so branded delivery systems like Glavonoid® (MCT oil emulsion) are preferable for systemic effects.
+The honest framing: a promising multi-target compound with small-trial evidence, where oral bioavailability is the practical bottleneck and small sample sizes limit definitive conclusions.

 Benefits